WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 - [ ] also define directed disclosures
 - [ ] mention BC case as needed (DPKI paper links, reference)
 ```
+Basic technical/implementation needs / Solution

 1. Beth receives a request from the club owner, containing a random unique
    number generated only for this purpose (a 'nonce').
 2. Beth signs this number with a private key associated with her driver's
    license as well as a description of the claim she wants to make (i.e.,
    "birthdate earlier than 21 years prior to now"), creating a 'digest'.
-3. Beth submits the resulting digest through secure channels to the state
+3. Beth submits the resulting digest through secure channels to a decentralized
-   database where the record is kept.
+   store whose record of truth (and therefore credibility) is out of the control
+   of any one actor, whether government or business.
+The only guarantee the
+   store needs externally provisioned is availability (i.e., uptime).
-4. The state checks the request to see if it is valid (that it came from Beth
+4. The state checks the request from its end (perhaps by polling for requests)
+   to see if it is valid (that it came from Beth and makes sense as a request),
-   and makes sense as a request), then signs the result and the nonce, returning
+   then signs the result and the nonce, inserting them both into the data store
-   them both as a new digest to Beth over secure channels.
+   as a new digest available to Beth.
 5. Beth provides the new digest to the club owner, who can then verify that the
    result was signed by the right authority.